- Things to Know

 - A black eye often results from injury to the face or the head and is caused when blood and other fluids collect in the space around the eye.
 Swelling and dark discoloration result in a "black eye."

 - Most black eyes are relatively minor injuries.
 Many heal on their own in a few days, but they may signify a more serious injury.

 - The most common cause of a black eye is a blow to the eye, nose, or forehead.

-- What are the signs and symptoms of a black eye?
+- Pain and swelling are the most common signs and symptoms of a black eye.